gmcodentech/ZDSV/README.md

 # ZDSV Parser

-A delimiter separated values (DSV) parser written in zig for zig programs.
-It is a simple parser that handles various sparators such as comma(,), hash(#), tab, etc.
+A simple, efficient delimiter-separated values (DSV) parser written in Zig.
+This parser is designed to handle data formats where values are separated by a specific delimiter (e.g., commas for CSV, tabs for TSV), making it versatile for various data processing tasks.

 ## Features
 - Works with different types of separator characters